-Our favorite fly fishing gear that we have tested over the last couple of years has led us to compile a list of the best fly fishing gear.
-Check out our picks for the essentials for Fly Fishing that any new fisherman and experienced anglers alike will appreciate.
+Mountain Weekly News staff favorite fly fishing gear that we have tested over the last couple of years has led us to compile a list of the best fly fishing gear.
+Check out our picks for the best Fly Fishing equipment that any new fisherman and experienced anglers alike will appreciate.

 If your fly fisher needs a new rod, you absolutely can’t go wrong with the Crux.
 It’s one of Redington’s top-of-the-line rods, complete with pre-compressed cork grip, Line Speed Taper tech, and increased connectivity between sections for superior feel.
 It’s designed to work well for short-, mid-, and long-distance casting.
 In short, it’s an amazing all-around fly fishing rod.